 Public history students at work on an interactive timeline that tells the story of North Long Beach and its residents.
 This project began in 2017 with the help of local nonprofit, We Are the Next, and Long Beach councilmember, Rex Richardson's office.
-The finished timeline can be viewed on the project website .
+For more information about the project see the Long Beach Heritage website .

 Emphasis in Public History